zextras/tech-doc/source/carbonio/release/changelogs/latest.rst

    The MIME type for .mjs files is now correctly configured, allowing PDF previews to work in production without triggering MIME errors in the browser.

+**SHELL-239: Fix for Polling Interval Issue in Carbonio Webmail** This update fixes an issue in Carbonio Webmail where the waitDisallowed field was misread, causing unnecessary polling loops.
+The fix ensures the field is correctly handled, adjusting the polling interval properly to reduce server load and improve performance.

 **SHELL-241: Hide privacy and remove account tab**
    In Carbonio Advanced, the "Privacy" section is now hidden inside the general settings on the secondary bar.
 Additionally, the "Account" section has been removed from the general settings in both CE and Advanced versions.